berarma/berarma.github.io/about/index.md

   * __Git, Mercurial, Subversion__

-    I'm working with the most well-known Source Control Management Systems.
+    As of today all my work is done with Git, but I've also use Mercurial and Subversion.

-  * __Mobile app development__
+  * __Mobile App development__

-    Development of multi-platform mobile apps with PhoneGap.
-Ocassionally developing and maintaining Android apps.
+    I've done some development of Android Apps and multi-platform mobile Apps with PhoneGap.

-  * __XML, REST, SOAP, SAP-RFC, JSON, YAML__
+  * __GraphQL, XML, REST, SOAP, SAP-RFC, JSON, YAML__

     Expertise on inter-application communication technologies.

-  * __Composer, requirejs, PHPUnit, npm, ...__
+  * __Composer, PHPUnit, npm, requirejs,...__

-    Trying to get the work done in the best way possible, always looking for new useful additions to my programming toolset.
+    I use several development tools and continously learning new ones.

   * __Debian GNU/Linux__

-    Very good knowledge of GNU/Linux systems, server and desktop administration, as well as using them for development.
+    Very good knowledge of GNU/Linux systems, server and desktop administration, as well as for development.
 I'm a Debian user for years at home and at work.

   * __Drupal, Jekyll, DokuWiki, Wordpress, Magento, Prestashop__